The Carnivorous Plant FAQ v. 11.5

 Drosera linearis

-This plant is an interesting critter I have only seen once in the wild, in Montana while the plants were in the dormant state.
-It is quite difficult to grow.
+This plant is an interesting critter I have only seen it in the wild, in Montana.
+It is notorious among horticulturists as being quite difficult to grow.
 (It tends to die during dormancy.)
-I have been growing plants for a few years, and it is very slow.
-In the Great Lakes area, it often grows in marl sites.
+I grew it for a few years, finally getting it to flower and it was very slow.
+Quite strangely, the seeds that I germinated came from another carnivorous plant grower with whom I exchanged a few seeds--a guy named Terry Ratzmann.
+The reason that is strange....well, google him.

 Drosera rotundifolia